czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ## **1. Market Research**

-During your research, the first thing you should ask yourself is:
+During your copywriting research, the first thing you should ask yourself is:

 1. Who are you writing for?
 2. What problem are you solving?